Activity Insight/Faculty Success - Quick Start Guide

 - Help - sends a help request to MSU personnel.
 We strive to respond within, before, or by the next business day after the request is submitted.
 Keep in mind that Activity insight help e-mails to MSU personnel are only monitored during regular MSU work days.

-- Notifications - from Digital Measures; regarding scheduled maintenance, etc.
+- Notifications - from Watermark Faculty Success; regarding scheduled maintenance, etc.

 - Log Out - Self explanatory.

-- Digital Measures Faculty/Staff Guide - The “Review a guide” link will take you to a Digital Measures website with additional overview information.
+- Watermark Faculty Success Faculty/Staff Guide - The “Review a guide” link will take you to a Watermark Faculty Success website with additional overview information.

 - This is the default screen when you log in.